karo-electronics/welcome/yocto/yocto_where-is-the-code.md

 Vorteil dieser Vorgehensweise, da Yocto Verzeichnisse dazu tendieren groß zu werden, können sie da säubern ohne das Ihrer Änderungen verloren gehen.
 Plus das Ihrer Änderungen transferierbar (Im LAN?
 An die Kollegen?
 Github?) sind.

 ---

+But before you take this path:

+To be strictly correct changes would be commited to a git repository in your LAN [2], which is a clone (git clone [--bare]) of the package (`<package>`) you want to edit, this in turn clone ('`git clone`') them on a local machine - to access the kernel stay there - edit the kernel and - test it - compile [3] Test it as needed and via TFTP and NFS RFS (i.e. without writing to NAND or eMMC) and then made the changes in your LAN git repo (back) and customize the '`Manifest.xml`' to this in the future use.

+From the LAN repo then you would the changes - according to GPLv2 - to the Return community.

+Advantage of this approach, since Yocto directories tend to be big:

+_**You can clean them without losing your changes. plus that of your changes are transferable (in the LAN? to colleagues?
+Github?).**_

+---
 ## Footnotes & Appendix